Primary Practice Contact: John E. Gates

 Assisting clients with estate planning, tax planning, and family business issues

-SCM assists clients with gift plans, estate and trust administration, wills, trusts, gift and estate tax preparation, estate and trust disputes, and other fiduciary issues.
+SCM estate planning attorneys assist clients with gift plans, estate and trust administration, wills, trusts, gift and estate tax preparation, estate and trust disputes, and other fiduciary issues.
+We assist clients in identifying their estate planning objectives, considering the ultimate disposal of their assets, and creating an estate plan designed to help achieve their goals in a tax-advantaged and efficient manner.

 When matters surface that involve elder law and/or abuse matters, we will bring one of our experienced litigators into the mix.
 This SCM lawyer will work with the client, assist with the investigation, and ensure all steps are taken to resolve the matter and seek justice for the client if it is determined that neglect or a crime has occurred.